jmor2000/labview_python_bridge/README.md

 - deploys a 'Global Queue Service' to run in parrallel to itself on startup.
 - listens to the 'data in' queue for data to process, and sends data back via the 'data out' queue.

-'Global Queue Service'
+'Global Queue Service' aka the 'Bridge'
 - hosts two data queues (In & Out) which can be accessed using the python "Lbv_Global_Que" class.
-- requirements to connect are IP Address, Network Port, Password (Auth), defined in 'Your-Python-App'.
+- requirements to connect are IP Address, Network Port, Password (Auth), which are defined in 'Your-Python-App'.

 'Your-Labview-App'
-- connects to the 'Global Queue Service' and accesses the data queses by creating and interactive with "Lbv_Global_Que" class object.
+- connects to the 'Global Queue Service' and accesses the data queue by creating and interactive with python "Lbv_Global_Que" class object via Python functions called by Labview.
 - sends data yo python via the 'data in' queue, and listens to the 'data out' queue for data sent back.

 > [!NOTE]